-With the plan being actuarially sound, the pension board of trustees were able to approve a cost-of-living adjustment (COLA) for all eligible retirees and beneficiaries in the amount of 1.7%, effective January 1, 2019.
-This follows a COLA approved the prior year in the amount of 2.3%, which was effective January 1, 2018.
-Those were full-inflation COLA's based on the CPI-U (all items) index for those prior years.
+This past year, the pension Board of Trustees approved a cost of living adjustment (COLA) for all eligible retirees and beneficiaries in the amount of 1.4%, effective January 1, 2021.
+This follows a COLA approved in the prior year in the amount of 1.7%.
+These adjustments were done in consultation with our actuary.